faranalytics/socketnaut/README.md

 const proxy = createServiceProxy({
     server,
-    workerCount: 42, // The `http_server.js` module is scaled according to the value of `workerCount`.
+    workerCount: 42, // The ServiceProxy will start 42 instances of the `http_server.js` module.
     workerURL: './http_server.js'
 });
 ```